hozdaman/hozdaman/README.md

 React, Next.js and React-Native Developer
 -------------------------------------------

 I am a passionate techie, love creating applications and website.
-I have experience in HTML, CSS, Javascript, React, React-Native, Python, C# and Dot Net.
+I have experience in HTML, CSS, Javascript, React, React-Native, php, Laravel,  Python, C# and Dot Net.
 I enjoy learning and using those skills to create!!
-Currently focused on create an app using dot net Maui.
+Currently focused on creating a Next.js app.

 * 🌍  I'm based in Chicago
 * ✉️  You can contact me at [hozdaman@gmail.com](mailto:hozdaman@gmail.com)
-* 🧠  I'm am learning AI using python and Huggingface
+* 🧠  I'm am learning php and Laravel
 * 🤝  I'm open to collaborating on projects

 ### Skills